wix/Detox/docs/Troubleshooting.Synchronization.md

 -detoxPrintBusyIdleResources YES
 ```

-launch argument to your app (in `launchApp()`) to enable a very verbose logging of the idling resource system to the system log.
+launch argument to your app (using `launchArgs` in your `launchApp()` call) to enable a very verbose logging of the idling resource system to the system log.

 You can then obtain this log by running the following command: